Collinformatics/HackTheBox/SkillsAssessment/Intro to Assembly Language/writeup.md

     ./assembler.sh flag.s

-Once the code is printing the flag, lets check how large it is:
+Once the code is printing the flag, lets check how large it is and if there are any NULL bytes we can remove:

-    ./shellcode.py flag

-s

-    ./shellcode.py flag
-    Hex:
-    6a0048bf2f666c672e74787457b8020000004889e7be000000000f05488d374889c7b800000000ba180000000f05b801000000bf01000000ba180000000f05b83c000000bf000000000f05

-    75 bytes - Found NULL byte

-The output reveals that we have a significant number of NULL bytes, so lets start here.

-- Lets examine the ELF file:

-        objdump -d flag
+    ./assembler.sh flag.s; objdump -d flag; ./shellcode.py flag

-    We can see that the first push instruction, and most mov instructions are responsible for the NULL bytes.

-    Lets fix this with and xor for the push, and adjust the sub-registers.

-    To monitor the results of each change we'll run this command while editing flag.s:
+You will most likly be well over the 50 byte limit.
+The file size can be reduced by:

+- Tip: While making adjustment use watch to see how the changes affect the size of the ELF file, and to ensure that you can still print the flag.

-        watch -n 1 "./assembler.sh flag.s; objdump -d flag"
+        ./assembler.sh flag.s; objdump -d flag; ./shellcode.py flag

-After removing the null bytes make sure to use gdb to inspect the edited assembly script.
-You'll likely need to go back and make sure to completly clear each 64-bit register before overwriting with 32, 16, or 8-bit registers.
+- Clear registers with "xor eax, eax" instead of "mov eax, 0"

+  When possible xor with 32-bit register instead of 16-bit.

+  - xor esi, esi => 2 bytes
+  - xor si, si => 3 bytes

+  Use gdb to verify that you are using the correct register size with an xor instruction, so that you clear the full pointer.

   - If:    $rax   : 0xfffffffffffffffe
   - Then:  "xor al, al"
   - Gives: $rax   : 0xffffffffffffff00

-Now that the code has been cleaned we need to make sure that it works.
+  - While: "xor rax, rax"
+  - Gives: $rax   : 0x0000000000000000

+- Decreasing register sizes:

+  Ex: change rax to eax, ax, or al.

+- Remove the syscall to exit the script, we can print the flag without.

+Once you are under 50 bytes, change the file name and use netcat to connect to the server and test your shellcode.

+- mov rdi, 'flag.txt' => mov rdi, '/flg.txt'